Fidentia Services LLP provides an administrative service for Namecos and Limited Liability partnerships (LLPs) underwriting at Lloyd's

 • Underwriting profits are deemed to be earned income and are taxed as such.
 Earnings from the LLP are pensionable subject to any maximum contribution levels which may appertain to an individual’s circumstances at the time and are dealt with and taxed at individual partner level and not at LLP level.

-• A partner’s trading losses can be offset against a partner’s share of gains and future profits made by the LLP, or against his/her other income in the current or previous tax year.
-However, in the March 2021 budget, it was announced that for LLPs which make losses during the years ended 31 December 2020 and 31 December 2021, the members will be able to carry back their trading losses 3 years against both their trading profits and other income of previous tax years, with the later years offset first.
+• A partner’s trading losses can be offset against a partner’s share of gains and future profits made by the LLP, or against the individual member’s other income in the current or previous tax year.

-• When a LLP ceases to underwrite, Lloyd’s requires it to remain in existence as a dormant entity.
-If this stage is reached, then Fidentia are able to arrange this administrative service for a one-off fixed fee at the time.
+• When an LLP ceases to underwrite, Lloyd’s requires it to remain in existence as a dormant entity.
+If this stage is reached, then Fidentia can arrange this administrative service for a one-off fixed fee at the time.

-• When a partner disposes of the entire interest in a LLP, Business Asset Disposal Relief may be available.
+• When a partner disposes of the entire interest in an LLP, BADR may be available.
 Please see the tax section for more information.

 Contact us